-LEARNING SKILLS 015B - OVERCOMING MATH ANXIETY (NDA) - 1.00 UNITS Rpt 3
+LEARNING SKILLS 015B - OVERCOMING MATH ANXIETY (NDA) - 1.00 UNITS

 This course, LS15B - Overcoming Math Anxiety: Beginning Algebra, is designed to reduce math anxiety and build self-confidence so that algebraic concepts of basic algebra, equations and inequalities, linear equations, operations of monomials and polynomials, algebraic fractions, graphing linear systems, radical expressions, and quadratic equations will be comprehensible.
 Depending upon the diagnostic assessment outcome, students will be placed in an appropriate program.
 Students may enroll through the twelfth week of the semester.
 This course is open to all students.
 Grades are on a credit/no-credit basis.
-(RPT3)

-8262 LEC 12:45 pm - 3:35 pm M ALLEN, J F LS 209
+8262 LAB 2:50 hrs TBA ALLEN, J F LS 209